 Kaffir lime leaf is probably one of the most aromatic of all herbs in many Southeast-Asian cuisines.
 There is no replacement for the unique flavor and fragrance the kaffir lime leaf imparts to a dish.
-It has thick leaves with shiny dark green on one side, and pale colored and porous on the other side.
+It has thick leaves with shiny dark green on one side, and pale-colored and porous on the other side.

 4. Lime juice

-Lime is a round small green citrus fruit with acidic and slightly bitter taste.
+Lime is a round small green citrus fruit with an acidic and slightly bitter taste.
 A splash of lime juice or a pinch of finely grated zest is usually added to dishes for a refreshing and tart flavor, transforming simple dishes into real standouts.
 It also allows less salt to be used.

-Garlic is one of the most popular of the herbs and spices for its delicious aroma and depth of flavor.
+Garlic is one of the most popular of herbs and spices for its delicious aroma and depth of flavor.
 It has a strong, spicy flavor that mellows and sweetens considerably with cooking.

 Lemongrass is widely used as a culinary herb in Asian cuisines.
-It has subtle citrus like aroma with a subtle lemony flavor.
+It has a subtle citrus-like aroma with a subtle lemony flavor.
 Much of lemongrass’s flavor is concentrated in its lower white inside part of the stalk.
 The best way to do this is by trimming off the root and essentially all of the green tops and peeling the outer green layers.
 The flavor is quite light, so we need to mince the white part and cook it in oil to increase its intensity.

 7. Shrimp paste

-Shrimp paste is a condiment made from fermented fish or shrimp, and shaped like a black-brown colored dough or paste or powder.
+Shrimp paste is a condiment made from fermented fish or shrimp and shaped like a black-brown colored dough or paste or powder.
 In Indonesia, we call the shrimp paste as terasi.
 Shrimp paste is commonly used in Southeast Asian, Indian subcontinent, and Southern Chinese cuisines.
-It has sharp pungent smell and flavor-packed shrimp paste.
+It has a sharp pungent smell and flavor-packed shrimp paste.
 It is used as a flavoring dish in a variety of traditional Indonesian recipes.
 Moreover, it is an essential ingredient in sambal.

 Lastly, we need to add hot oil to sambal matah to semi-cook and fuse the whole flavor of the ingredients.
 You can use vegetable oil, but coconut oil will make it healthier and more aromatic.
 Oil also preserves sambal matah and improves its shelf life by providing an airtight seal for the ingredients.